skuttleman/clj-app-simulator/README.md

 #### `POST /api/resources`

 Upload resources (files).
 Files should sent with the name `files` (even if there is only one) as `multi-part/form-data`.
 This produces the `resources/add` event for each file uploaded.
+At least one file is required.

 ```bash
 $ curl -F 'files=@/path/to/file.pdf;filename=example.pdf;type=application/pdf' \